 Step 2.
-After you have selected a proper kernel, download it along with its software if any in your device the kernel can also be downloaded on your PC and then copied to your device as a zip file to the root directory if needed.
+After you have selected a proper kernel, download it along with its software, if any, on your device.
+Kernel can also be downloaded on your PC and then copy it to your device as a zip file to the root directory if needed.
 Doing it with the help of recovery is preferred.

 Step 4.
 On the fastboot screen, you can use the volume up and down buttons to navigate between options and the power button to select the option.

 Step 5.
-Now you will enter custom recovery mode that is TWRP cause well we have added that in this tutorial.
+Now you will enter custom recovery mode that is TWRP.

 Step 7.
 Flash the zip file and wait for a while until you see a success message.